vaslabs/flerken/README.md

 1. Use http with short running connections.
 2. Optimistic commits via a persisted storage (go back in time by requesting tasks to be re-executed).
 3. Configurable retention period for both failed and successful tasks.
-4. Load balancing work to the workers - achieve similar results to partitioning
+4. Load balancing for the workers - achieve similar results to partitioning

 This could be used as a playground for prototyping.